riordan45/GNNs_lund_plane/README.md

 # Graph Neural Networks for tagging jets with the Lund Plane
-Lund Plane DNN studies.

 ### Setup
-Use conda and import the environment with the .yml file.
+By using Conda you can import the environment with the .yml file.

 ### Workflow
 All your datasets need to be in the `.root` format.
 This is preferred over `.npz` and `.hdf5` due to the irregular shape of the Lund variables arrays.
 This representation also allows the processing of the data on the fly which is needed due to some `.root` files have emppty components for certain jets.